 In addition to our project-related knowledge and experience, our team advises clients on a host of compliance issues.
 We advise clients on laws and regulations governing procurements, including the best procurement approach and contract type, and on requirements for full and open competition or sole source awards.
 We also are experienced with Buy America Act compliance and have assisted public authorities and the private sector on compliance and in securing waivers and defending against a Buy America investigation.

-We also are experienced with the labor law requirements associated with public transportation funded projects.
+We also are experienced with the labor law requirements associated with federally funded public transportation projects.
 We have represented the public and private sectors on issues related to compliance with section 13(c) of the Federal Transit Act and have represented clients in outsourcing public transit operations.

 Pipelines and Hazardous Materials Safety Administration